debtcollective/discourse-seed/README.md

-Module for seeding the Debt Syndicate's Discourse instances with Collectives, User Groups, Wikis and anything else we need to bend Discourse to our purposes.
+Module for seeding the Debt Syndicate's Discourse instances with Collectives, User Groups, Wikis, Settings, and anything else we need to bend Discourse to our purposes.

 ## Guidance for contributors